AdaGold/video-store-api/README.md

 - The API should return back detailed errors and a status `404: Not Found` if the customer does not exist
 - The API should return back detailed errors and a status `404: Not Found` if the video does not exist
 - The API should return back detailed errors and a status `400: Bad Request` if the video does not have any available inventory before check out

-##### Hint: Params Not Nested

-Look at the structure of the request body.
-In Rails, the Rails convention for passing in params often relied on a specific nested structure.
-For example, when we created a book in Ada Books, our book params data from our new book form came in nested, like `{book: {title: 'Alice in Wonderland'}}`.
-How are the API expectations different?

 #### `POST /rentals/check-in`
 [Checks in](https://www.merriam-webster.com/dictionary/check-in) a video to a customer, and updates the data in the database as such.